learn-static/hist-320/content/6-includes.md

 `[^2]: Sharon Sassler and Amanda Jayne Miller, *Cohabitation Nation: Gender, Class, and the Remaking of Relationships* (Oakland: University of California Press, 2017), 114.`

-On the front end of your essay page, your footnote number will automatically link down to the proper citation.
+On the front end of your essay page, your footnote number will automatically link down to the proper citation, which will reside at the "foot" of your essay.
 To see this in action, look at the cited text below, and click on the blue `1` and `2` footnotes at the end of each line.
-When you click on them, you'll be taken to the `Example Notes` section at the bottom of the page.
+When you click on them, you'll be taken to the `Example Notes` section at the bottom of this page.

 Example text to be cited.[^1]